ErnestoMuniz/frmanager-site/docs/getting-started/index.md

 ---
-title: Getting Started
+title: Instalation
 excerpt: In this section you'll find basic information about Libris and how to use it.
 seo:
-  title: Getting Started
+  title: Instalation
-  description: This is the getting started page
+  description: This is the Instalation page
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: Getting Started
+      value: Instalation
       keyName: property
     - name: 'og:description'
-      value: This is the getting started page
+      value: This is the Instalation page
       keyName: property
     - name: 'twitter:card'
       value: summary
     - name: 'twitter:title'
-      value: Getting Started
+      value: Instalation
     - name: 'twitter:description'
-      value: This is the getting started page
+      value: This is the Instalation page
 layout: docs
 ---